 Everyone should be alert to any unusual occurrences or suspicious characters and report them immediately.
 Personal belongings and valuables should not be left unattended.
 Cars should be locked and parked in well-lit areas with no valuables left in the car or trunk.
 A club locked on a steering wheel may deter thieves as well.
-Most importantly, staff and students are encouraged to use good judgment, especially when leaving any facility at night by walking in pairs.
-All are encouraged to have emergency alert apps. on their cell phones as an extra precaution.
+Most importantly, staff and students are encouraged to use good judgment when leaving any facility at night by walking in pairs.
+Students are encouraged to obtain apps for their phones that enhance personal safety.